phuse-org/CTDasRDF/doc/DataMappingAndConversion.md

 # Data Mapping and Conversion

 ## Introduction
-Most instance data is uploaded to the graph by converting source XPT files.
-Notable exceptions include graph metadata (when and how the graph was created) and other information that is not stored in the XPT files  [ADD EXAMPLE - TW]

-Pre-processing and creation of new data not in the original sources is minimized wherever possible.
-Data imputation is used for values typically seen in SDTM source data but absent from the study used to develop the prototype.
+Data from study CDISCPILOT01, part of the PhUSE project "Test Data Factory", provides the source XPT files for this project as SDTM version 3.2.
+The files are available within this project at: ./data/source/updated_cdiscpilot.

+Instance data from source XPT files is converted to CSV files for mapping to the  graph database using Stardog SMS.
+Data correction and augmentation occurs during the conversion process and includes correction of obvious data errors, creation of new data to facilitate testing and graph development, and creation of graph metadata (when and how the graph was created).
+Creation of new data is discouraged but necessary in many cases.
 The value for birth date is an example described later in this document.

-## General Notes
+R scripts convert the XPT files and perform data manipulation.
+Creation of new data within the R Scripts create should be limited to changes to values already present in the source XPT to create values suitable for URI creation, etc. As a general rule, **augmentation** data should be sourced from Excel files created for this purpose with the naming convention *<domain name>*_SUPPLMENTAL.XLSX  (Example TS_SUPPLEMENTAL.XLSX). *This approach was initiated with the TS domain in January 2019.
+R scripts for DM, VS, and EX  should be revisited and the supplmental XLSX files created where appropriate*.

-XPT files are converted to CSV using R. The conversion process then relies on Stardog Mapping Syntax (SMS) to convert CSV files to the graph.
-Mapping files are named using the convention *domainname*_mappings.TTL and are located in the same /data/source folder as the CSV files.
+The resulting CSV files are mapped to the graph using Stardog Mapping Syntax (SMS).
+SMS files are created manually in a text editor by referencing the ontology and instance data created by the ontology team.
+Map files are named using the convention  *domainname*_map.TTL and are located in the same /data/source folder as the CSV files.

-## Data Files
-Source data comes from the PhUSE "Test Data Factory" CDISCPILOT01 study, SDTM version 3.2.
-The files are available within this project at: ./data/source/updated_cdiscpilot .
-Domains under construction include: DM, SUPPM, EX, and VS. SUPPVS is pending and the projet is likely to extend to TS in the near future.
+Ontology triples that are NOT instance data are not recreated during the data conversion process.
+Rather, this information is extracted from the ontology TTL files, saved, and uploaded to the CTDasRDFSMS graph manually.  *Documentation will be added for this process.*

 ## Process Overview
 1. Run ./r/**XPTtoCSV.R**
   * Convert sources from XPT
   * Impute values
+  * Read in augmentation data
   * Subset as needed for testing
   * Create .CSV for each domain
 2. Upload to Stardog using SMS mapping